Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 In order to utilize maximum performance form OpenSubdiv the following things are required:

-- Subsurf modifier must be last in the :doc:`modifier stack </modeling/modifiers/the_stack>`.
+- Subsurf modifier must be last in the :ref:`Modifier Stack <modifier-stack>`.
 - There should be no modifiers prior to Subsurf which changes mesh topology across the time.
 - Other objects should not use geometry of OpenSubdiv mesh